The Case Family

 Kimbolton is a medieval town in Cambridgeshire England, from where Judy’s ancestors emigrated.
-Family tradition has seen the homestead and property bear the Kimbolton name, which has been passed down through the generations.
+Family tradition has seen the Langhorne Creek homestead and property bear the Kimbolton name, which has been passed down through the generations.
 The nameplate can be seen today on the front of Len and Judy’s house in Langhorne Creek.
 We are extremely proud of our heritage and are very family focused, and our business has been based around this.